-The school of Illinois Health Careers prepares its students for a successful future in the Allied Health Career fields which include Dental, Orthodontics, Medical Office Administrative and coming soon Billing and Coding and Medical Assistant.
-Depending on the program in which the students enroll, they are placed with an experienced instructor who guides them through a module-based program, which is taught either twice a week in the evening on weekdays, or on Saturdays.
+The school of Illinois Health Careers prepares its students for a successful future in the Allied Health Career fields which include Dental assistant, Orthodontics, Medical Office Administrative, Billing and Coding and Medical Assistant.
+Depending on the program in which the students enroll, they are placed with an experienced industry instructor who guides them through a module-based program, which is taught either twice a week in the evening on weekdays, or on Saturdays.

 Illinois Health Careers currently offers a Dental Assisting Program and an Orthodontic Assisting Program.
 Our innovative module-based programs are designed to maximize the convenience factor for our students, and they also put them in control of their progress.
-Our students can choose their pace of study, their finish date, and they need not be concerned about missing a class.
-Together with the combination of small class size instruction and hands-on clinical training, students are prepared to become confident dental professionals by the end of the course.
+Together with the combination of small class size instruction and hands-on clinical training, students are prepared to become confident dental and/ or Orthodontic technician professionals by the end of the course.